- Home

 Never mix

 Avoid mixing cannabis with tobacco, alcohol, prescription drugs, and other drugs.
-Mixing can increase impairment and potential other harms.
+Mixing can increase impairment and potentially cause other harms.

 For more information on any of these topics, please visit ccsa.ca/cannabis